jupyterlab/jupyterlab/tutorial/repo.md

 # General Codebase Orientation

+The `jupyter/jupyterlab` repository contains two packages:

+- an npm package indicated by a `package.json` file in the repo's root directory
+- a Python package indicated by a `setup.py` file in the repo's root directory

-The repository contains an npm package and a python package, both named `jupyterlab`.
+Th npm package and the Python package are both named `jupyterlab`.

 ## Directories